groupdocs-watermark/GroupDocs.Watermark-for-Python-via-.NET/README.md

 **Document security** made simple with Python watermarking solutions.
 This repository contains comprehensive examples demonstrating **how to watermark files**, **add watermark**, **create watermark**, **remove watermark**, and implement **invisible watermarking for documents** using GroupDocs.Watermark for Python via .NET.

-## 🔐 Python Document Security & Content Protection
+## 🔐 Python Watermarking Library for Document Security & PDF Content Protection

 **Protect documents with watermarks** across 40+ file formats with powerful **content protection with watermarking** capabilities: